swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseCreateElementTemplate**
-> AssetDatabaseCreateElementTemplate(ctx, webId, template, optional)
+> AssetDatabaseCreateElementTemplate(a.client.ctx, webId, template, optional)
 Create a template at the Asset Database root.
 Specify InstanceType of \"Element\" or \"EventFrame\" to create element or event frame template respectively.
 Only these two types of templates can be created.

 Elements and event frames that are based on an element template will inherit characteristics defined in the template.